-To officially end the summer on a good note my sister and I decided to take a short trip to Cologne.
+To officially end the summer on a good note my older sibling and I decided to take a short trip to Cologne.
 Overall, all I can say is that this was a much-needed trip filled with no regrets whatsoever.

 So, this story takes place at 9 am in London where my sister and I woke up, got ready, and triple checked our luggage before making our way to the airport.
 On the way there I was initially nervous about going to Germany for several reasons: